jpaik/superaww/README.md

 Add a check for removed sources or deleted photos
 Get last loaded location using cookies?(lastID = cookie)
 Add a multireddit to Dog pictures
-Make the images click and draggable?(Maybe not needed)
 Get a domain name and proper hosting?
 ~~Display a navbar with info and functions~~
 ~~Get the web application running~~